efroemling/ballistica/docs/ba_module.md

 <p>Returns whether the Actor is 'alive'.</p>

 <p>What this means is up to the Actor.
-It is not a requirement for Actors to be able to die; just that they report whether they are Alive or not.</p>
+It is not a requirement for Actors to be able to die;
+just that they report whether they consider themselves to be alive or not.
+In cases where dead/alive is irrelevant, True should be returned.</p>

 </dd>
 <dt><h4><a name="method_ba_Actor__on_expire">on_expire()</a></dt></h4><dd>